kyma-project/kyma-environment-broker/docs/03-15-trial-cleanup-cronjob.md

 # Trial Cleanup CronJob

-Trial Cleanup CronJob is a Job that makes the SKR instances with the `trial` plan expire 14 days after their creation.
+Trial Cleanup CronJob is a Job that makes the SAP BTP, Kyma runtime instances with the `trial` plan expire 14 days after their creation.
-Expiration means that the SKR instance is suspended and the `expired` flag is set.
+Expiration means that the Kyma runtime instance is suspended and the `expired` flag is set.

 ## Details